-In addition to the rules and regulations discussed throughout this chapter, there were two existing agreements between BNL, DOE, and regulatory agencies that remained in effect and two NOVs accessed in 2019.
-Existing agreements and details on the findings and corrective actions taken for the NOVs are summarized in Table 3-9.
+In addition to the rules and regulations discussed throughout this chapter, there were two existing agreements between BNL, DOE, and regulatory agencies that remained in effect in 2020 (see Table 3-9).
+There were no Notices of Violation assessed in 2020; however, there were two environmental events that were reported in accordance with BNL's Event/Issues Management Subject Area and documented in IOPS.
+The events are summarized in Table 3-10.